awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ecs-service.md

 *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)

 `TaskDefinition`  <a name="cfn-ecs-service-taskdefinition"></a>
-The ARN of the task definition \(including the revision number\) that you want to run on the cluster, such as `arn:aws:ecs:us-east-1:123456789012:task-definition/mytask:3`\.
+The Arn of the task definition \(including the revision number\) that you want to run on the cluster, such as `arn:aws:ecs:us-east-1:123456789012:task-definition/mytask:3`\.
 You can't use `:latest` to specify a revision because it's ambiguous\.
 For example, if AWS CloudFormation needed to roll back an update, it wouldn't know which revision to roll back to\.
 *Required*: Yes
 *Type*: String
 *Update requires*: [Some interruptions](using-cfn-updating-stacks-update-behaviors.md#update-some-interrupt)